 The Emergency Medical Services system was developed to allow the emergency capabilities of the hospital to be used at the scene of the emergency to initiate care of patients.
-Students can begin their EMS career at the Emergency Medical Technician Basic Level and advance to the Paramedic level.
+Students can begin their EMS career at the Emergency Medical Technician Basic Level and advance to the Intermediate and Paramedic levels.